Federated Learning from Small Datasets: Related Work

-We can reduce sample complexity by training networks only partially, e.g., by collaboratively training only a shared part of the model.
-This approach allows training client-specific models in the medical domain~\citep{yang2021flop}, but by design cannot train a global model. \citet{kiss2021migrating} propose a decentralized and communication-efficient variant of federated learning that migrates models over a decentralized network and stores incoming models locally at each client until sufficiently many models are collected on each client for an averaging step, similar to Gossip federated learing~\citep{jelasity2005gossip}.
-The variant without averaging is similar to simple daisy-chaining which we compare to in Section~\ref{sec:experiments}. \ourmethod is compatible with any aggregation operator, including the Radon point~\citep{kamp2017effective} and the geometric median~\citep{pillutla2019robust}.
-It can also be straightforwardly combined with approaches to improve communication-efficiency, such as dynamic averaging~\citep{kamp2018efficient}, and model quantization~\citep{reisizadeh2020fedpaq}.
+A different approach to dealing with biased local data is by learning personalized models at each client.
+Such personalized FL~\citep{li2021model} can reduce sample complexity, e.g., by using shared representations~\citep{pmlr-v139-collins21a} for client-specific models, e.g., in the medical domain~\citep{yang2021flop}, or by training sample-efficient personalized Bayesian methods~\citep{achituve2021personalized}.
+It is not applicable, however, to settings where you are not allowed to learn the biases or batch effects of local clients, e.g., in many medical applications where this would expose sensitive client information. \citet{kiss2021migrating} propose a decentralized and communication-efficient variant of federated learning that migrates models over a decentralized network, storing incoming models locally at each client until sufficiently many models are collected on each client for an averaging step, similar to Gossip federated learing~\citep{jelasity2005gossip}.
+The variant without averaging is similar to simple daisy-chaining which we compare to in Section~\ref{sec:experiments}. \ourmethod is compatible with any aggregation operator, including the Radon machine~\citep{kamp2017effective}, the geometric median~\citep{pillutla2022robust}, or neuron-clustering~\citep{yurochkin2019bayesian}, and can be straightforwardly combined with approaches to improve communication-efficiency, such as dynamic averaging~\citep{kamp2018efficient}, and model quantization~\citep{reisizadeh2020fedpaq}.
+We combine \ourmethod with averaging, the Radon machine, and FedProx~\citep{li2020federated} in Sec.~\ref{sec:experiments}.